Supercell: Mammatus clouds

-Forward Flank Downdraft (FFD)
+Forward flank downdraft (FFD)

 This is generally the area of heaviest and most widespread precipitation.
 For most supercells, the precipitation core is bounded on its leading edge by a shelf cloud that results from rain-cooled air within the precipitation core spreading outward and interacting with warmer, moist air from outside of the cell.
 Between the precipitation-free base and the FFD, a "vaulted" or "cathedral" feature can be observed.
 In high precipitation supercells an area of heavy precipitation may occur beneath the main updraft area where the vault would alternately be observed with classic supercells.

-Rear Flank Downdraft (RFD)
+Rear flank downdraft (RFD)

-The Rear Flank Downdraft of a supercell is a very complex and not yet fully understood feature.
+The rear flank downdraft of a supercell is a very complex and not yet fully understood feature.
 RFDs mainly occur within classic and HP supercells although RFDs have been observed within LP supercells.
 The RFD of a supercell is believed to play a large part in tornadogenesis by tightening existing rotation within the surface mesocyclone.
 RFDs are caused by mid-level steering winds of a supercell colliding with the updraft tower and moving around it in all directions; specifically, the flow that is redirected downward is referred to as the RFD.
 This downward surge of relatively cool mid-level air, due to interactions between dew points, humidity, and condensation of the converging of air masses, can reach very high speeds and is known to cause widespread wind damage.
 The radar signature of an RFD is a hook-like structure where sinking air has brought with it precipitation.

 Flanking line

 A flanking line is a line of smaller cumulonimbi or cumulus that form in the warm rising air pulled in by the main updraft.
-Due to convergence and lifting along this line, landspouts sometimes occur on the outflow boundary of this region.
+This can make the updraft stronger due to convergence and lifting along this line.
+Landspouts sometimes occur on the outflow boundary of this region, and a cyclic supercell can also occur when the main updraft/mesocyclone dissipates, leaving the nearest updraft in the flanking line to strengthen and rotate and take the place of the original updraft.
+This can occur multiple times in a supercell's life cycle and can cause the storm to strengthen and weaken.